idenfy/Documentation/pages/ANDROID-SDK.md

     }

     /**
-     * an example of a network request to indicate event success */ public void setDocumentType(String documentType) {
+     * An example of a network request to save successful event.
+     */
+    public void setDocumentType(String documentType) {
         //...